International Education (MSc, PGDip, PGCert) September 2025 entry

 PGCert

-These are programme fees rather than annual fees, and generally they can also be paid in instalments.
+These are programme fees rather than annual fees, which can generally be paid in instalments.

 The University of St Andrews offers a number of scholarships and support packages to students each year.